epartin/epartin.github.io/_pages/about.md

   - /about.html
 ---

-I am a current PhD student in Economics at American University and conduct research economic policy at a Washington, DC based think tank.
-My research areas and interests include fiscal policy, aging and long-term care, health economics, Social Security and other social safety net programs, and drug policy.
+I am a current PhD student in Economics at American University and conduct research on economic policy at a Washington, DC based think tank.
+My research areas and interests include fiscal policy, aging and long-term care, health economics, Social Security and other safety net programs, household bargaining models, agent-based modelling, and drug policy.